kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I tell them British children are in danger in Spain.
 They're not interested.
 - I tell them I was stalked by North London rape-gang members I had already told the police about while I was campaigning for election in July.
 - They want to know who I stood for in the election.
 I tell them; Party of Women.
+- They roll their eyes, I think, and get decidedly more aggressive.
+- They're obviously working for the porn-gangs aren't they.
 - They tell me the criminal gang members can go wherever they like.
-It's not a crime.
+It's not a crime for Winston May, North London rape-gang leader, to turn up to my general election campaign with a story specifically told to me by [someone who is probably a police man (Steve)](../2024/june.md#volunteers-not-what-they-seem) to terrorize me - there is no other explanation for his behavior.
-- It's so incongruent, I ask them if they've been told to dismiss everything I'm saying by someone.
+- It's so incongruent, I'm clearly non-human with zero rights to them, I ask them if they've been told to dismiss everything I'm saying by someone.
 - They get annoyed.
 - I take their numbers down on my hacked laptop.
-The blond one says, "Oh, wait, we'll write it down for you."
+- The blond one says, "Oh, wait, we'll write it down for you."
 I say, no no, let me put your numbers in here.
-She still wants to write the numbers down for me.
-I wonder why she doesn't want me to write their details into my hacked laptop.
+- She still wants to write the numbers down for me, as if she's worried about whoever is hacking me seeing her details.
+- I believe that's why she doesn't want me to write their details into my hacked laptop.
 - I realize they are going to do nothing for me, as usual, so I let them leave.
 They were trying to get away from the minute we started to speak.
 They stayed 20 minutes.

 ![We don't care](../../content/images/we-dont-care.png)